DomasB/notes/🤖 AI/Grossary/Model Registry.md

 **What is a model registry?**
 -----------------------------

 A model registry is a version control system for models that provides APIs to store and retrieve models and [model-related artifacts](https://www.hopsworks.ai/dictionary/ml-artifacts).
-A model registry stores different versions of models, including metadata about their performance metrics, author, creation date, dependencies, usage, and lineage (training experiment code/[hyperparameters](https://www.hopsworks.ai/dictionary/hyperparameter) and /[training data](https://www.hopsworks.ai/dictionary/training-data)).
+A model registry stores different versions of models, including metadata about their performance metrics, author, creation date, dependencies, usage, and lineage (training experiment code/[hyperparameters](https://www.hopsworks.ai/dictionary/hyperparameter) and /[[Training Data|training data]]).

 **When is a model registry needed?**
 ------------------------------------